 I won’t comment on the price (my brother’s domain) but it would be hard to put a monetary value on such an experience (it was well worth the money).

 Any other comments?

 As an adventurous Canadian with a passion for outdoor activities and great scenery, this motorbike trip ranks among my top expeditions.
-Initially I questioned the sanity of the trip.
-I mean who would give a guy (who has never driven a motorbike) a bike to start a lengthy tour from the heart of Hanoi!?
+Initially, I questioned the sanity of the trip.
+I mean who would give a guy (who has never driven a motorbike) a bike to start a long tour from the heart of Hanoi!?
 Indeed, getting out of Hanoi was stressful for me.
-By the end of the first day, however, the scenery was beautiful and calm and the chaos from earlier in the day had already transformed into a great memory and story to tell my friends (amateur westerner lives to tell the tale of learning to drive a motorbike in Hanoi).
+By the end of the first day, however, the scenery was beautiful and calm and the chaos from earlier in the day had already transformed into a great memory and story to tell my friends (amateur Westerner lives to tell the tale of learning to drive a motorbike in Hanoi).

 The Ha Long day trip was also great.
-I doubted it could be done in a day but by the end of the day I felt it was the perfect amount of time.
-Of course our guide (Ngoc) was great and super-informative.
+I doubted it could be done in a day but by the end of the day, I felt it was the perfect amount of time.
+Of course, our guide (Ngoc) was great and super-informative.
 Having a boat to ourselves seemed excessive once we realized the size of the boat (but who wants to interact with lowly tourists?! -Haha).